ollielo/cinema_projectmanagement/design/2019/float_image_proposal/readme.md

 ## Storage

-A float image may be stored in any of several formats.
+A `float channel image` may be stored in any of several formats.

 ## Cinema storage